- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 Can I buy a helmet with Bluetooth integrated?

 Yes, there are a range of motorcycle helmets with Bluetooth integrated.
-Our pick of the Bluetooth integrated helmets is the Sena Momentum EVO.
+You may find more Bluetooth-integrated helmets by Sena, expanding your options even further.
+However, our top pick among the Bluetooth-integrated helmets is the Sena Momentum EVO.

 How do Bluetooth motorcycle helmets work?